 The owner of the adjoining land is not to be liable for any part of the cost of work carried out for the purposes of this clause, whether carried out on the allotment of land being excavated or on the adjoining allotment of land.

-Reason: Excavations relating to building work do not pose a hazard to adjoining properties.
+Reason: To ensure excavations relating to building work do not pose a hazard to adjoining properties.

 Maintenance of Erosion Control Measures